Monthly Designs 2025-26

 April

-2. “April Showers” – An underwater design, having some or all plant material and other optional components submerged underwater to create visual interest.
+2. “April Showers” An underwater design having component/s including some or all plant material submerged to create interest.
+Components underwater must contribute artistically to the overall design.

 May